 Do You Want to Become a DevOps Practitioner?

 If you'd like to become a DevOps expert, then Simplilearn has the resources you need.
-The DevOps Certification Training course prepares you for a career in this increasingly popular methodology.
+The Post Graduate Program in DevOps prepares you for a career in this increasingly popular methodology.

 If you're already involved in DevOps, then consider upskilling.
 The more skills under your belt, the more valuable you are to your current or any future organization.
-The DevOps Engineer Certification Course can help you prepare you for a career in DevOps, the fast-growing field that bridges the gap between software developers and operations.
+The DevOps Engineer Masters Program can help you prepare you for a career in DevOps, the fast-growing field that bridges the gap between software developers and operations.

 Simplilearn's DevOps engineer course teaches you the principles of CI/CD, automated configuration management, inter-team collaboration, and IT service agility.
 The course uses popular DevOps tools like Ansible, Cucumber, Docker, Git, Jenkins, Nagios, and TeamCity.